MakeSchool-Tutorials/Tip-Calculator-Swift4/P6-Theming/content.md

 # Light / Dark Theme

 The last feature we need to implement is the ability to toggle themes.
 Currently, our app has a light colored theme.
-When we're finished, our `UISwitch` will be able to toggle from our light colored theme to a dark one (and vice versa.)
+When we're finished, our `UISwitch` will be able to toggle from our light colored theme to a dark one (and vice versa).

 Let's start by creating a new function that will eventually contain all our theme switching code.